 These tough animals can survive temperatures ranging from -30 C to 38 C or hotter.

-Most Bactrian camels, like other flat arid desert species and those in similarly harsh environments, only give birth to one kid at a time after a twelve to fourteen month pregnancy.
+Most Bactrian camels, like other flat arid desert species and those in similarly harsh environments, only give birth to one kid at a time after a twelve to fourteen-month pregnancy.

 Two calves can occasionally be born.
 Up to twenty camels may live in a flock, although some herds have as many as thirty members.
-Young males stay with their mother for as long as three years.
+Young males stay with their mothers for as long as three years.
 Males only join the bactrian camel flocks after they have reached sexual maturity, at about 5 or 6 years of age.

 Their main natural predator is the grey wolf, which mostly attacks injured, sick, or weak individuals, especially those weakened by weather and dehydration.